The Desert tortoise (Gopherus agassizii) AKA The Gophers

 The Gopher tortoise is included in the list of common pet tortoise because they are becoming more and more prevalent in the rescue.
 After taking the first one in Aug.
-2019, 7 more have been taken in as of Sept.
-2020.
+2019, more than expected followed.
 The Gopher tortoise is a Federally Protected species and permits are required to possesses any species of Gopher tortoise.

 Northwest Tortoise is permitted by the United States Department of the Interior, Fish and Wildlife Service to possess Gopher tortoises.
 The permit DOES NOT allow breeding, selling, returning or rehoming without express permission from the Service.